sdvgeek2/acronym/README.md

 # about the project
-find the acronym of a word
+find the acronym of a word, console program to be continued: add GUI
-console program

 # about the dev
 first project for my portfolio :)